A research laboratory building, glass atrium under an open sky

 No per-token charges.
 No rate limits.
 No usage caps.
 Run extended analysis sessions, process entire datasets, and iterate on research questions without watching a billing dashboard.
 The hardware runs as much as you need it to.

-All pre-installed models are MIT licensed with open weights.
+All pre-installed models carry permissive open-source licenses with open weights.
 You can inspect model architectures, examine parameters, and document exactly which model in which configuration produced your results.
 Full methodological transparency for reproducible research.

 Process and synthesize large volumes of published literature.
 Identify themes across papers, summarize findings, compare methodologies, and generate structured literature review drafts.
-DeepSeek V4-Flash's extended context handles multi-paper analysis in a single session.
+Long context windows hold a whole stack of sources in a single session, so the analysis spans them at once.

 Code interview transcripts, identify themes in open-ended survey responses, and analyze field notes.
 Process sensitive participant data - including IRB-protected information - without transmitting it to cloud services.